fixm-ccb/fixm-user-manual-4.3.0/docs/general-guidance/references-to-published-aeronautical-information.md

-shall not be interpreted as a natural key uniquely identifying the waypoint, in so far as producing and consuming systems/services may use different aeronautical information sources with different degree of precisions for lat/long, leading to small variations of the position information.
-The supplementary fields shall be used for disambiguation purposes only (i.e. plausibility checks based on position) in case of duplicate/triplicate/…
+shall not be interpreted as a natural key uniquely identifying the waypoint, in so far as producing and consuming systems/services may use different aeronautical information sources with different degree of precisions for latitude/longitude, leading to small variations of the position information.
+The supplementary fields shall be used for disambiguation purposes only (i.e. plausibility checks based on position) in case of duplicates/triplicates/…

-### OPTION 3 - Minimum reference with supplementary AIXM pointer
+### OPTION 3 - Minimum Reference with Supplementary AIXM Pointer

 *(OPTION 3 = OPTION 1 + supplementary hypertext reference)*